 Raising awareness of our environment is of the greatest importance and also provides the basis for ensuring humans and nature can coexist in a lasting manner.
 The nature centre gives visitors a fascinating insight into the Thurauen floodplain, one of the biggest floodplains in Switzerland.
 It is one of the most species-rich habitats in Europe and forms a fine mosaic of many different biotopes.
 At the heart of the nature centre are the interactive exhibition «Kosmos Auenlandschaft» (Pasture landscape cosmos) and the adventure path through the floodplain forest habitat.
 Fascinating guided tours on specific themes also offer the opportunity to get to know the Thurauen floodplain in a special way.
 Events for groups, teams or school classes round off the offer and make their contribution to environmental education.

-- Every year more than 200 private groups are taken through the exhibition of the nature centre or on excursions through the Thurauen floodplain.
+- In 2016 more than 100 school classes were taken through the exhibition of the nature centre or on excursions through the Thurauen floodplain.

 - In around 30 public excursions, courses and events each year, people of all ages find out fascinating things about the particularities and inhabitants of a pasture landscape.